oraybarm/CS_546_Product_Review/README.md

 First Open project folder

 1. Go to the directory named 'Server'
-2. Open Terminal / vscose terminal in that directory.
+2. Open Terminal / vscode terminal in that directory.
-3. If running this web app for the first time then, run this command "npm install" to install all npm package dependencies that are used in this project before starting the web app.
+3. If running this web app for the first time then, run this command "npm install" / "npm i" to install all npm package dependencies that are used in this project before starting the web app.
-4. If Database is not populated yet then, run this command "npm run seed" to populate Database.
-Database will be created which is named "Sassbook".
+4. To run the seed file and populate the database, please run "node tasks/seed.js" to complete seeding data.
-5. Finally to start the web app run this command "npm start" in the terminal.
+5. Finally to start the web app run this command "npm start" or "npm runDevstart" in the terminal.